KrishnaGaur12/Meridian/docs/PROJECT_TRUTH_REPORT.md

 ## 2. WHAT IS PARTIALLY WORKING ⚠️

 ### Evidence Analysis Pipeline
-⚠️ **DeepSeek Integration** — Works IF API key configured AND API available
+⚠️ **Gemini Integration** — Works IF API key configured AND API available
    - If API key missing: silently returns None
    - If API unavailable: falls back gracefully but no analysis produced
    - If response malformed: JSON parsing may fail